Herschel Walker: 2022 U.S. Senate election in Georgia

 On October 14, 2022, Walker and his Democratic challenger, Raphael Warnock, faced off in their only debate for the Senate election.
 The New York Times described Walker's demeanor throughout the debate as "aggressive and persistent," with his frequent interruptions of Warnock and mocking of him for dodging questions.
 Walker repeatedly tried to link Warnock with President Joe Biden, who carried a low approval rating.
-During a portion of the debate focusing on crime, Walker revealed what appeared to be a law enforcement badge to illustrate his closeness to law enforcement; the move was admonished by the moderators since props were not allowed for the debate.
+During a portion of the debate focusing on crime, Walker revealed what appeared to be a law enforcement badge to illustrate his closeness to law enforcement; he was admonished by the moderators since props were not allowed during the debate.
 The Hill wrote Walker won a "moral victory by avoiding disaster" and "more than avoided embarrassment."

-In a mid-November 2022 campaign speech, Walker discussed watching a film about a vampire, whom he compared to Warnock with a "black suit".
-The film showed a person failing to defeat the vampire, said Walker, because of a lack of "faith".
-Walker made a call to "have faith in our fellow brothers ... have faith in the elected officials ... that's the reason I'm here ...
-I'm that warrior that y'all have been looking for".
-Also during that speech, Walker said: "A werewolf can kill a vampire ...
-So, I don't want to be a vampire any more.
-I want to be a werewolf."

-Since no candidate received a majority of the vote in the general election on November 8, 2022, he faced incumbent Democrat Raphael Warnock in a runoff election on December 6, and lost.
+Since no candidate received a majority of the vote in the general election on November 8, 2022, he faced incumbent Democrat Raphael Warnock in a runoff election on December 6, 2022, and narrowly lost.
+The final tally of votes was 51.40% for Warnock and 48.60% for Walker.
 Walker conceded the election that night, stating: "I'm not going to make any excuses now because we put up one heck of a fight. [...]
 I want you to continue to believe in this country, believe in our elected officials, and most of all, stay together".

+U.S. ambassador to the Bahamas (2025–present)

+On December 17, 2024, Walker was named by President-elect Donald Trump as his presumptive nominee for the position of U.S. Ambassador to the Bahamas.
+On March 25, 2025, his nomination was referred to the U.S. Senate Committee on Foreign Relations.
+In June 2025, Walker disclosed his financial assets, while also pledging to resign from leadership positions at his businesses and divest individual stock holdings if confirmed.
+He appeared before the United States Senate Committee on Foreign Relations in September 2025, answering questions about drug trafficking and Chinese influence in the Caribbean.

+On October 7, 2025, Walkers nomination was confirmed by the Senate in a 51–47 vote.
+He was the first confirmed ambassador to the position since 2011.